 alt

 attribute on an image necessary?Here are some exercises for you to practice using inline HTML elements.
-Don't forget to commit your changes and push to your remote repositories on GitHub.
 Continue to make sure you are using proper indentation to keep your code clean and readable!

 <strong>